SpringTree/jsonschema-to-typings/README.md

     return "name";
 }
 ```
-The pathDepth contains the configured path depth option which you are free to ignore ofcourse.
+The pathDepth contains the configured path depth option which you are free to ignore.
-Just ensure the function return a unique name for your interface and/or type.
+Just ensure the function returns a unique name for your interface and/or type.

 ## Example
 The following JSON Schema: